Gear Reviews & Buying Guides · · 12 min read

 The Audio-Technica ATH-M50X is an industry staple for budget-conscious producers.
 While it's not as neutral as open-back models, it's a versatile, high-quality headphone with clear mids and tight bass.

-🔥 Best for Precision Mixing: Beyerdynamic DT 1990 Pro
+Best for Critical Listening: Beyerdynamic DT 1990 Pro

 Beyerdynamic DT 1990 Pro open-back studio headphones, best for precision mixing and detailed sound.